 All articles, including those invited, are peer-reviewed (see the Ethics and Publication policies at http://insa.nic.in/writereaddata/UpLoadedFiles/PINSA/Ethics_and_Publication_Policies.pdf).

 In addition to the regular issues, Special Issues or Sections on thematic topics are also periodically published.
 All issues are fully Open Access.
 All articles, including those invited, are peer-reviewed.

 There are no article submission or processing charges.
 All issues are fully Open Access.
 All articles published in the Proceedings of the Indian National Science Academy (PINSA) are licensed under Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
 Accordingly, the journal allows readers to freely read, download, copy, distribute, print, search, or link to the full texts of its articles and to use them for any other lawful non-commercial purpose as long as the original source is duly acknowledged.

 Fellows of the Academy and others are welcome to contribute to the Proceedings.
-Online submission and manuscript tracking are available at http://www.insajournals.in/ Please see the Instructions to Authors for submitting manuscripts.
+Online submission and manuscript tracking are available at http://www.insajournal.in/ Please see the Guidelines to Authors for submitting manuscripts.

 SC Lakhotia, Cytogenetics Laboratory, Department of Zoology, Banaras Hindu University, Varanasi; email@example.com